Heatblur-Simulations/f-4e-manual/src/systems/nav_com/encryption.md

 to transmit ciphered messages.
 The UHF transmitter is automatically selected for front cockpit transmissions if the KY-28 is operated in mode C.

-Note: With the C (cipher) mode selected, the transmit condition overrides the cipher receive condition.
-Hence during cipher receive operation the UHF microphone button should not be actuated until the incoming message has been completed.
+>💡 With the C (cipher) mode selected, the transmit condition overrides the
+> cipher receive condition.
+Hence during cipher receive operation the UHF
+> microphone button should not be actuated until the incoming message has been
+> completed.

 For operations procedure see [Chapter KY-28 Operations](../../procedures/ky_28_operations.md).